Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Ground-state SW EIT cooling

-Fig.~\ref{fig:EITcooling}a shows measured phonon numbers for all motional modes as a function of cooling duration, for optimal RW and SW EIT cooling, with the ion positioned at the node in the latter case.
+Fig.~\ref{fig:EITcooling}a shows the measured phonon numbers for all motional modes as a function of cooling duration, for optimal RW and SW EIT cooling parameters chosen to cool the first radial mode $R_1$ with frequency $\omega_{R_1}=\tpi4.45$ MHz, and with the ion positioned at the node of the SW cooling beam in the latter case.
 We fit the cooling trajectories to $\dot \nbar(t) = -W_c \nbar(t) + R_h$, with $W_c$ the cooling rate and $R_h$ the total heating rate and from which we infer $\bar n_\mathrm{ss} = R_h/W_c$; results of the fits and final $\bar n$ values achieved are summarized in Table~\ref{tab:EITcooling}.
-RW EIT on the target $R_1$ mode has $W_c$ and $\bar n_\mathrm{ss}$ comparable to previously demonstrated results \cite{roos2000experimental, lechner2016electromagnetically}.
-On the other hand, $\sim$150 $\mu$s of SW EIT cooling brings this mode to $\nbar_{\text{ss}} = 0.050(3)$ within a shorter duration.
+RW EIT of 500 \textmu s duration on the target $R_1$ mode has $W_c$ and $\bar n_\mathrm{ss}$ comparable to previously demonstrated results \cite{roos2000experimental, lechner2016electromagnetically}, but negligibly affects the other two motional modes.
+On the other hand, $\sim$150 \textmu s of SW EIT cooling brings this mode to $\nbar_{\text{ss}} = 0.050(3)$ within a shorter duration.
 At the same time, SW EIT significantly reduces the phonon numbers in the other two motional modes due to its higher cooling bandwidth \cite{xing2025trapped}.
-Due to present technical limitations (see details in Methods), we operate at $\Omega_c$ well below that at which the SW EIT cooling rate would saturate, indicating potential for further future improvements in $W_c$.
+Due to increased positional drifts observed at high emitted intensities (see Appendix~\ref{App:drift}), we operate at $\Omega_c$ well below that at which the SW EIT cooling rate would saturate, indicating potential for further future improvements in $W_c$.